citelab/JAMScript/lib/jdiscovery/README.md

         }
     });

-    reggie.on('i-found-a-thermostat', function(id, value) {
+    reggie.on('i-found-a-thermostat', function(id, value, protocol) {
         console.log('Node ' + id + ' is apparently a thermostat with temperature ' + value);
     });

-    reggie.on('this-node-is-no-longer-a-thermostat', function(id) {
+    reggie.on('this-node-is-no-longer-a-thermostat', function(id, protocol) {
         console.log('Node ' + id + ' is apparently no longer a thermostat');
     });

     // ...
 ```

+Notice the parameters to the functions called upon a discovery.
+When a discovery is made, the following arguments are available:
+- `nodeId`: the ID of the node for which the discovery was made
+- `attributeValue`: the value of the attribute discovered
+- `protocol`: the protocol which made the discovery
+    - The protocol will be one of the values defined in `../jamserver/constants.js#globals.Protocol`
+When an attribute is removed from a node, or the node goes down (status becomes offline), then there are just two parameters to the function:
+- `nodeId`: the ID of the node which removed the attribute, or went down
+- `protocol`: the protocol which made the discovery

-...but hold on a second...isn't status the only attribute that any node has by default?
-Yes.
-If you want to be able to discover nodes that are thermostats, you'll have to first give nodes the thermostat attribute.
+Now back to attributes.
+If status is the only attribute that any node has by default, then how can we give nodes other attributes?
+This is done by announcing attributes.

 ## Announcing attributes
 In order to give a node an attribute, you use the `addAttributes` API.
 For example, to add the thermostat attribute, you could use: